dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

 ## What about LiveComponents?

 LiveComponents are totally ignored in this article.
-They're another great option for breaking out interactive partials from your LiveViews.
+They're another great option for organizing interactive partials from your LiveViews.
 Their rendering strategy is very similar to LiveViews though, and most of this applies to them as well.